jmerlemeier/jmerlemeier.github.io/README.md

 ## Git Tutorial, created by Linus Torvalds, the chief architect of the Linux kernel

 Git is a Distributed Version Control System (DVCS).
 A DVCS allows clients to create mirrored repositories.
 These data backups can be easily be placed on the server to replace any lost information.
 It stores data in a file system made up of snapshots.
 Storing an altered version is 'called making a commit'.
+Who did what to what file, when?
+It store a history of changes to your files.

 Files in Git can reside in three main states: committed, modified and staged.